Names released in St. Croix County fatal crash

 Lifesaving measures were taken on Kalland, but the St. Croix County medical examiner pronounced him dead at the scene.

-The Wisconsin State Patrol, Polk County sheriff's office and the Pierce County medical examiner's office were requested to investigate the incident.
+The Wisconsin State Patrol, Polk County sheriff’s office and the Pierce County medical examiner’s office are investigating the incident.

 The agencies assisting during this incident were the New Richmond Police Department, New Richmond EMS, Deer Park Fire I Rescue, the State Patrol, Polk County sheriff’s office, St. Croix County Highway Department, Amery Fire and the St. Croix and Pierce County medical examiner’s offices.